Losing family over politics is never easy. It can be painful, and you might be wondering if it’s worth it.

 Are they employing emotionally manipulative techniques like gaslighting?

-If you say that you’re scared for Trump to be re-elected and explain why, they might say something like, “You’re just trying to emotionally manipulate me!”
+If you say that you’re scared for X to happen and you are being open and honest with them, they might say something like, “You’re just trying to emotionally manipulate me!”

 This is called emotional invalidation.

 Are they blaming you for other things unrelated to the political discussion you’re trying to have?
-“Maybe you should be more considerate about X before you try talking to me about politics.”
+“Maybe you should be more considerate about (*insert something personal*) before you try talking to me about politics.”

 This is called a red herring fallacy.